angelayuanyuan/yelp-Angela-Yuan/README.md

 ## 8. Regression Analysis :bulb:
 - **sentiment polarity model**<br />
-Regression models and results in yelp.analysis.R sript
+Regression models and results in yelp.analysis.R script

 In this model, we use [sentimentr]https://cran.r-project.org/web/packages/sentimentr/sentimentr.pdf package to assign sentiment scores for each review text